19 Must-Follow Mental Health Influencers on Instagram!

 - Founder @justbreathe

-The content includes a lot of videos and even ones to follow along to with breathing exercises and techniques.
+The content includes many videos, including follow-along videos of breathing exercises and techniques.

-Wong is an avid yogi, wellness influencer, and speaks at events, so it’s a nice account to follow along with.
-He is also the founder of an online/hybrid community, Just Breathe, for those that are looking for more engagement.
+Wong is an avid yogi, wellness influencer, and event speaker, making his account a comprehensive one to follow.
+He is also the founder of the online/hybrid community Just Breathe, a great resource for those looking for more engagement.

 Bio

-The posts are frequent and always unique.
-Furthermore, we’re all about expressing difficult emotions through art.
-While mental health is a serious topic, sometimes it’s good to make light of darker situations.
+This profile’s posts are frequent and always unique.
+We also love the idea of expressing difficult emotions through art.
+Though mental health is a serious topic, sometimes it’s good to make light of darker situations.

-The main character of the comics, the sad ghost, makes you feel okay about not being okay.
+The comics’ main character, the sad ghost, makes followers feel okay about not being okay.

 @drjulie